 Even with high-tech cards, there's still a risk of somebody besides the authorized account holder using a card; it might happen because you share your card (and PIN) with a "trustworthy" friend, or because a card is lost or stolen and the PIN is easy to find.
-Becuase PINs are hard to remember, they are often kept with cards, which of course defeats the purpose entirely.
+Because PINs are hard to remember, they are often kept with cards, which of course defeats the purpose entirely.

 With biometric technology, banks can be sure that only the authorized account holder can make withdrawals.
-And consumers might enjoy knowing that there's no need to remember a code - your body has everything needed to complete the transaction.
+And consumers might enjoy knowing that there's no need to remember a code—your body has everything needed to complete the transaction.
 In fact, some banks are even looking at card-free transactions (or at least using a chip in your phone instead of a plastic card).

-ATMs of the Future
+Biometrics Bring in ATMs of the Future

 Today’s biometric scanners go far beyond basic fingerprint recognition.
 According to security experts, fingerprints can easily be lifted and replicated.
 In Poland and Japan, consumers are already using Hitachi's infrared scanners that capture the unique pattern of capillaries in the finger and hand.
 The most secure biometric technology uses a device designed to perform an iris scan based on more than 2,000 unique measurement points.
 According to developers, people and pets all over the world will be connected to a system that uses iris scan identification within the next decade.